vsakkas/sydney.py/README.md

 export BING_U_COOKIE=<your-cookie>
 ```

-Then, you can use the provided Syndey Client:
+Then, you can use the provided Sydney Client:

 ```python
 import asyncio